 This procedure involves the same steps as cataract surgery.
 The difference is that these patients do not have cataracts, but rather, their natural lenses are still clear.

 Your natural lens is replaced with a permanent intraocular lens implant (IOL) that corrects your vision.
 There are many types of lens implants available, depending on your prescription and visual needs.

 RLE may be suitable for:

-Another benefit of this surgery is that you do not have to worry about developing a cataract when you are older.
+Another benefit is that you do not have to worry about developing a cataract when you are older.

 Presbyopic lens exchange is a type of refractive lens exchange surgery.
 While RLE can be performed on younger people, PRELEX focuses on correcting the near vision in people over age 45.
-Typically, this is the age when people experience presbyopia, which is the loss of ability to focus at near.
+Typically, this is the age when people experience presbyopia (age-related farsightedness).

 Unlike a refractive lens exchange, phakic IOLs leave your natural lens in place.
-This surgery is an excellent option for people with high myopia who may not be candidates for laser refractive surgery.
+This surgery is an excellent option for people with high myopia who aren't candidates for laser refractive surgery.

 A benefit of this procedure is that the phakic IOL may be removed later if needed.
 For example, if you receive a phakic IOL but develop cataracts, the surgeon can remove the phakic IOL before performing cataract surgery.

 There are two main types of phakic IOLs:

 Keratoplasty refers to surgeries performed on the cornea.
 The following procedures correct various refractive errors.